silaspe/maths/docs/rand.md

 i before e except after c...

 ...
-Unless you're one of eight weird beige foreign, either sovereign or budweiser drinking neighbors, running a feisty heist to seize the height of modern technology!
+Unless you're being one of eight weird beige foreign, either sovereign or budweiser drinking neighbors, running a feisty heist to seize the height of technology!

 .